IgorMundstein/WinMemoryCleaner/README.md

 | 🇮🇪&nbsp;Irish | [Happygolucky254](https://github.com/Happygolucky254) | 🇹🇷&nbsp;Turkish | [Rıza Emet](https://github.com/rizaemet), [Viollje](https://github.com/Viollje) |
 | 🇮🇹&nbsp;Italian | [Michele](https://github.com/wintrymichi) | 🇺🇦&nbsp;Ukrainian | [Riebi](https://github.com/RieBi), [Oleksandr](https://github.com/Mariachi1231) |

-## ❤️ Support the Project
+## ❤️ Contribute to the Project

 In the past, I faced challenges with the proper hardware and software needed to fully enjoy technology and gaming.
 It was a constant battle to squeeze every last drop of performance out of a limited machine.

 Although I may not rely on this tool as much as I once did, I continue to maintain it in my free time for a simple reason: to assist others who still encounter similar challenges.
 This project is a contribution to the field of technology and a tribute to the wonderful open-source community that supports us all.

-If you find this app helpful, please consider donating.
+If you find this app helpful, please consider tipping.
 Your contribution helps keep the project alive, optimized, and free for everyone.

 | 💰 Cash | 🪙 Crypto |
 | :--- | :--- |